Conservatory blind ideas – 19 ways to shield your conservatory from extreme heat and sunlight in style

 (Image credit: Thomas Sanderson)

 Use your blind choice to inject an accent colour into your conservatory interior idea.
-Be unapologetic about using a bold accent colour to enliven an all-white conservatory.
-A bold accent colour can prevent the space from feeling flat, dull and a little sterile.
+An accent colour can prevent the space from feeling flat, dull and a little sterile.
+But it's best to stick with nature-inspired shades that are not too dark, such as greens and blues.

 Whether using a plain blind, as shown above, or a pattern, ensure the colour is used throughout the rest of the decor to unify the look.
 Generally it's best to stick to one dominant accent colour.
 Pair it with a maximum of two other less dramatic shades on soft furnishings tableware and accessories.